stegojulia/metadata-lock-collector/README.md

 ```
 poetry run python main.py --mode scenario --queries "INSERT INTO test_table (id,val) VALUES (5, 'anteater');" "ALTER TABLE test_table ADD COLUMN val2 VARCHAR(255) DEFAULT NULL;" "INSERT INTO test_table (id,val) VALUES (6, 'armadillo');"
 ```

+## Troubleshooting

+### No locks are being collected.

+Ensure that performance_schema is enabled in your MySQL server.
+On some MySQL versions you may also need to enable metadata lock instrumentation.
+Check the MySQL documentation for your version for more information.